vkrenz/snap2/README.md

-11/19/22 - "Logged Out Successfully" message after logged out 11/20/22 - Added "Edit/Remove" buttons for articles page (admin only access) 11/21/22 - Added a blank article card with a "+" to add article (admin)
+11/19/22 - "Logged Out Successfully" message after logged out 11/20/22 - Added "Edit/Remove" buttons for articles page (admin only access) 11/21/22 - Added a blank article card with a "+" to add article (admin) 11/22/22 - Removed blank article card (to be replaced with just a normal + next to "articles") 11/22/22 - Added a modal to remove-articles (not working yet)
 ```